Top Hat 25: MK III

 The MK3 appeared in 1976 and was usually characterised by a single sleek tinted acrylic glass window on either side of the cabin.
 However the traditional windows of three per side was still available and could be specified if required.

 Two interior designs were available.
 The A is the racing version with the head between the forward bunks and a hanging locker in the main saloon for wet weather gear etc.

 The B is a full lock-up toilet version with a smallish but manageable compartment with toilet, hand basin etc., aimed at the small family cruising market.
 A single deep cockpit locker was provided on the port side which allowed for a good sized quarter berth on the starboard side.

 The basic hull remained the same with the near full length keel and a keel hung rudder.
-Ballast of 1234 kg (2721 lb), which was 321 lbs more than the Mark 1's, of leador steel shot in the keel and a displacement of 2580 kg (5688 lb), makes a safe ballast ratio of 48%.
+Ballast of 1234 kg (2721 lb), which was 321 lbs more than the Mark 1's, of lead or steel shot in the keel and a displacement of 2580 kg (5688 lb), makes a safe ballast ratio of 48%.
 The hulls were gun sprayed in two halves, joined down the middle and then steel shot ballast was cemented into the keel.